AlynxZhou/atom-code-music/README.md

 # Atom MIDI Piano

-Play music notes like a piano while typing in atom.
+Play music notes like a piano while typing in Atom.

 Keymap manual is under preparing...